 I had no idea how much of what I experienced daily wasn’t normal (and was optional!)

 I would play conversations over in my mind on endless loops, especially ones where I did or said something I regretted.
 I had repetitive thoughts or daydreams that I couldn’t switch off.
 I spoke quickly (though I didn’t think so at the time) and frequently caught myself holding my breath.
-I hated calling people on the phone or speaking to people I didn’t know, I tired out easily and needed to nap on the weekends and be caffeinated at all other times.
+I hated calling people on the phone or speaking to people I didn’t know, I became tired out easily and needed to nap on the weekends and be caffeinated at all other times.
 If someone startled me, I had a huge reaction and couldn’t watch any movies or shows with jump scares.

 Thinking back through my life, I was younger; I would have crying episodes at least once a month where I would cry so hard I couldn’t breathe.
 I would get extremely frustrated and angry at times, over what seemed like nothing.
 Going to new places or meeting new people was extremely stressful, so I invented workarounds like visiting a new place the day before so I could plan where I would park and how I would walk to where I was going.